JackDraak/Python_Fifteen_Game/README.md

 The code is not perfect, but I was also itching to get a _GUI mode_ going, and so now if you run from __GUI.py__ a crude PyGame interface allows the game to be played with a pointer device.

+#### Work in Progress:
+This seems like a suitable vehicle for a sort of machine-learning 'Hello World!' project.
+I won't bore you with the story behind the choice, but I would like to apply one or more forms of pathfinding, artificial intelligence, or machine learning against this game model, for self-edification.
+If you happen to have found it, may it aid in your own self-edification.

 ## Files:
   <pre>
   audio                     [folder]